 Solution 3:- Install QuickBooks Database Server Manager and run it on your server.

 QuickBooks Database Server Manager that will help you to keep your multi-user networks stable.
-As the company files are stored in the host computer and other systems (workstations) just access them, the stability of the server is essential.
+As the company files are in accumulation in the host computer, other systems (workstations) just access them.
+So, the stability of the server is essential.

-- Install QuickBooks Database server manager on your system if it is not installed.
-Now start the Database Server Manager on your main server system. ( You don’t require a license to run it on your system.)
+- Install QuickBooks Database server manager on your system if it is not.
+Now start the Database Server Manager on your main server system.
+(You don’t require a license to run it on your system.)